 Owning a business takes a lot of hard work, especially in a competitive environment such as we have in the U.S., but the rewards are well worth the effort.

-As you build up your business, you have to ask yourself this one very important question.
+As you build up your business, you have to ask yourself this one very important question:

 What happens to my business or my shares in the business should I die or become disabled?

 Without a buy-sell agreement, your heirs would be faced with some very tough decisions to make which could entail some very sticky tax issues.
-Their choices would include decisions such as:

 - Being forced to sell your portion of the business and possibly at a loss.